Last page update: 4 October 2018

 - There is a 3-position toggle switch for the interface configuration / operation mode.

-- The electronics are based on four tubes of type 6AU6 - instead of the RV12P4000.
+- The electronics are based on four tubes of type 6AU6 and 6AU8 - instead of four RV12P4000.

 - The monitoring/headset output ("Mithören" in the Siemens-Halske Feld-Hell) is not transformer-isolated; instead, it is connected to the anode of the pre-amplifier tube, via a blocking capacitor.